rakutentech/android-inappmessaging/inappmessaging/USERGUIDE.md

 When creating campaigns, you can set the versions which the campaign will be applied to your app.
 You can set the versions to staging versions (ex.
 0.0.1, 1.0.0-staging, 0.x.x, etc.)

-### Q: How many times In-App Message should be sent to test device?
+### Q: How many times In-App Message should be sent to device?
 Does it depends on Max Lifetime Impressions?
-The max impression is bind to per device ID.<br/>
+The max impression is handled by SDK and is bound to user per device.<br/>
-1. Scenario- Max impression set to 2.
-User does not login with Rakuten ID or Easy ID.
-So It will be shown in single device for 2 times.
+1. Scenario- Max impression is set to 2.
+User does not login with any ID.
+So It will be shown 2 times.
 2. Scenario- Max impression is set to 2.
-User login with Rakuten ID or easy ID for 2 devices.
-It will show 2 times per devices.
+User login with any ID for 2 devices.
+It will show 2 times for each device.
 3. The campaign start time can be shown

+Please refer to [max impression handling](#max-impression) for more details.

 ### Q: Is the campaign displayed if ALL or ANY of triggers are satisfied?
 All the events "launch the app event, login event, purchase successful event, custom event" work as AND.
 It will send to the device only all defined event are triggered.